A CME/MOC Activity

 PHYSICIAN CREDIT DESIGNATION STATEMENT

-The Potomac Center for Medical Education designates this live activity for a maximum of 1.0 AMA PRA Category 1 Credit™.
+Boston University School of Medicine designates this live virtual activity for a maximum of 1.00 AMA PRA Category 1 Credit™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Disclosures will be made known to the participants prior to the start of the activity.